-With the implementation of the above measures together with the increase of production output during the reporting period, PC Partner Dongguan's total GHG emissions per million HK\$ of cost of production output decreased by 35.14% from 2.6153 tonnes of CO2 per million HK\$ of cost of production output in 2020 to 1.6964 tonnes of CO2 per million HK\$ of cost of production output in 2021.
+With the implementation of the above measures together with the decrease of production output during the Reporting Period, PC Partner Dongguan's total GHG emissions per million HK\$ of cost of production output decreased by 34.35% from 1.6964 tonnes of CO_2 per million HK\$ of cost of production output in 2021 to 1.1137 tonnes of CO_2 per million HK\$ of cost of production output in 2022.

 Meanwhile, PC Partner Dongguan's atmospheric emissions from tin furnaces, soldering furnaces and kitchens successfully passed the annual compliance tests undertaken by the third-party professional organisations on the standards in China (e.g. Emission Limits of Air Pollutants (DB44/27-2001), Integrated Emission Standard of Air Pollutants (GB16297-1996), Emission Standard of Cooking Fume (GB18483-2001).
-Looking forward, PC Partner Dongguan will continue to implement necessary measures to reduce the GHG emissions.